 We Have a Plan:

 Many of the problems in today’s world can be traced to power- and ownership-concentrating economic systems and their methods of financing new growth.
-The Capital Homestead Act is a national economic agenda of monetary, tax, inheritance and expanded ownership reforms for growing the economy in a more inclusive and participatory way, enabling every citizen to become an owner of income-producing capital.
+The Economic Democracy Act is a national economic agenda of monetary, tax, inheritance and expanded ownership reforms for growing the economy in a more inclusive and participatory way, enabling every citizen to become an owner of income-producing capital.

-This new economic agenda restructures our monetary, tax and other basic institutions to create new money and interest-free credit to finance broadly owned, sustainable, private-sector growth through ownership democratization vehicles like Capital Homestead Accounts, Citizens Land Banks, Homeowners Equity Corporations, and Justice-Based Employee Stock Ownership Plans.
+This new economic agenda restructures our monetary, tax and other basic institutions to create new money and interest-free credit to finance broadly owned, sustainable, private-sector growth through ownership democratization vehicles like Capital Ownership Accounts, Citizens Land Development Cooperatives, Homeowners Equity Corporations, and Justice-Based Employee Stock Ownership Plans.